elopio/docs/source/includes/_simplifiedAPI.md

 ### augur.reporting.getStakeTokens(p, callback) &rarr; {Array.&lt;<a href="#StakeToken">StakeToken</a>>}

-Returns the stake tokens owned by a specific user that are either unclaimed or are in markets that have not been finalized.
+Returns the stake tokens owned by a specific user that are either unclaimed or are in Markets that have not been finalized.

 Note: This function requires an [Augur Node connection](#connect-to-an-augur-node).